-Trollpikken is a unique stone near Egersund that become world famous June 2017 when it was cut off during the night.
-Money were raised to get Trollpikken back in position.
+Trollpikken is a unique stone formation near Egersund that became world-famous in June 2017, when it was cut off during the night.
+Money was raised to get Trollpikken back in position.
 Two weeks later it was safely back.

-Dear children have many names - our spectacular, phallus-shaped stone information needs only one: Trollpikken.
-Do as Espen Askeladd, put some goodies in your backpack and get your legs going.
-25,000 others did so in the year of the Lord 2017.
-An adventurous trip of 2.3 kilometers each way is suitable for both Per and Pål and other happy walkers along the asphalt, gravel road and path.
+This spectacular, phallus-shaped stone has got the name Trollpikken.
+Be an adventurer, put some food in your backpack and get your legs moving to this funny-shaped stone formation.
+25,000 others did so in the year of 2017.
+An adventurous trip of 2.3 kilometers each way is suitable for happy walkers along the asphalt, gravel road and path.

 Trollpikken is a phenomenon created by the ice during the last ice age that ended about 10,000 years ago.
 Trollpikken is today in a beautiful cultural landscape, where the rock in the area is anorthosite.
 Anorthosite is a plutonic rock formed by magma deep beneath a large mountain range about 1 billion years ago.
 Long before it was known that anorthosite is the same rock as on the surface of the moon, the area here was called lunar landscape, as the area had sparse vegetation and was not very fertile.
 The area is characterized by the fact that it is shaped by ice, and you will find several signs from the movement of the ice.
 One of the clearer signs is moving blocks that are scattered around in the landscape, and which moved on and was transported here by the ice.